sanyiw31/HttpInvokerIdeaPlugin/README.md

 ## Changelog

+### November 25, 2022

+- Fix some bugs
+- The service environment drop-down list is sorted according to the lexicographical order of the name
+- Record the last used service environment name, which is selected as the default service environment when opening the call window

 ### November 11, 2022

 - The new name attribute is added to the domain configuration: you can replace the domain by setting a more recognizable name.
 In the calling window, the original domian selection box is changed to the name selection box.
 When the name is not configured, the domian is used.